moritzWa/moritz-digital/content/blog/cas.md

 It, for example, should be able to retrieve and reproduce items many years old.
 He also describes its sharing features as _"Wholly new forms of encyclopedias will appear, ready-made with a mesh of associative trails running through them, ready to be dropped into the Memex and there amplified.
 The lawyer has at his touch the associated opinions and decisions of his whole experience, and of the experience of friends and authorities. ..."_

 But in all those years, there has not been actual scientific work to engineer a cognition augmenting device as he describes it.
 However, this changed recently.
-In June 2019, the two researchers, Mahadev Satyanarayanan and Nigel Davies, published a paper [Augmenting Cognition Through Edge Computing](https://eprints.lancs.ac.uk/id/eprint/132846/1/cogment2019.pdf), describing such a system's possible architecture.
+In June 2019, the two researchers, Mahadev Satyanarayanan and Nigel Davies published a paper [Augmenting Cognition Through Edge Computing](https://eprints.lancs.ac.uk/id/eprint/132846/1/cogment2019.pdf), describing such a system's possible architecture.

 ![](./RECALL_memory_architecture.png)